Brownstone Apartments • Kingsbridge, Bronx

 Kingsbridge is a densely treed neighborhood where you'll walk under a canopy averaging 76 trees per 200-meter stretch—some of the greenest blocks in the Bronx.
 You're surrounded by mid-rise residential buildings (91% of the stock) anchored by Van Cortlandt Park nearby and smaller playgrounds like Bailey, Marble Hill, and Cooney Grauer Field scattered within a short walk (average 127 meters).
 Transit access is straightforward: you've got the 1 train at Van Cortlandt Park-242 St, plus the 1 at 238 St and 231 St, making commute times competitive for the borough.
 The neighborhood carries real street activity—it ranks in the 82nd percentile for safety-related incident density in the Bronx—and that translates to higher noise and police presence, especially along Broadway's commercial spine.

-Kingsbridge scores 6.7/10 overall on DwellCheck's livability index, ranking #2 of 10 in Bronx.
+Kingsbridge scores 6.7/10 overall on DwellCheck's livability index, ranking #3 of 23 in Bronx.
 Rent prices in Kingsbridge vary widely; check specific listings for current market rates.
 Kingsbridge has 4 subway stations within walking distance: Van Cortlandt Park-242 St, 238 St, 231 St.

 Frequently Asked Questions

-How is transit from Kingsbridge?
+How do I get around from Kingsbridge?

 Check a specific Kingsbridge address